christiantmark/Mardi-Gras-Masks-AR/README.md

 # Setup:

 * Go to [echo3D console](https://console.echo3d.co/#/pages/contentmanager) and click "Add to Cloud" in the upper-left hand corner.
 Search for models by typing in "mardi gras mask" and add 3 masks to your console.
+* In the echo3D console, click the ^ arrow on the mask to open the metadata table and click the +Add Data button to add 2 parameters.
+For the first metadata set, select "scale" and enter "10".
+For the second metadata set, select "yAngle" and enter "-180".
+Do this for all three masks.
 * Clone the Mardi-Gras-Masks-AR sample code.
-* Open the sample code using VSCode
+* Open the sample code using VSCode.
 * Locate to the index.html file and at line 46, enter your API key and entryID model.
 Input Mask 1's entry ID.
 * Locate to the script.js file and at lines 3,4, and 5, enter your API key and entryID's for the 3 masks.
 Input Mask 1,2, and 3's entry ID's.
 * Right click index.html and select Open with Live Server.
 If Live Server is not already installed, documentation to install it can be located [here](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)